humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 We're pretty bullish on spec-first, agentic workflows, so we're building tools to make it easier.
 Among many things, I'm obsessed with the problem of scaling these "frequent intentional compaction" workflows collaboratively across large teams.

-On Tuesday, we're launching CodeLayer, our new "post-IDE IDE" in private beta - think "Superhuman for claude code".
+Today, we're launching CodeLayer, our new "post-IDE IDE" in private beta - think "Superhuman for claude code".
 If you're a fan of Superhuman and/or vim mode and you're ready to move beyond "vibe coding" and get serious about building with agents, we'd love to have you join the waitlist.

 **Sign up at [https://hlyr.dev/code](https://hlyr.dev/code)**.